walchko/github-blog/source/blog/Computers/serialization/machine-to-machine-serialization.md

 ## MessagePack

 MessagePack is an efficient binary serialization format.
 It lets you exchange data among multiple languages like JSON.
 But it's faster and smaller.
 Small integers are encoded into a single byte, and typical short strings require only one extra byte in addition to the strings themselves.
+- Adding compression for small messages seems unnecessary (small size savings for cpu cycles) or in some cases has resulted in a larger compressed message

 - Dislikes
   - Json has no understanding of python tuples, only arrays, so you are limited between one or the other, not both